Navalny Was Poisoned, But His Life Isn't in Danger, German Hospital Says

 Because of those findings, Navalny's poisoning "is no longer a hypothesis, but a fact," his spokeswoman, Kira Yarmysh, said in a tweet.

 Some cholinesterase inhibitors are used to treat neurodegenerative disorders such as Alzheimer's disease.
-But others are used in insecticides and nerve agents, according to the U.S. Agency for Toxic Substances and Disease Registry.
+But others are used in insecticides and as nerve agents, according to the U.S. Agency for Toxic Substances and Disease Registry.
+The substances are sometimes also known by their longer name, acetylcholinesterase inhibitors.

+Well-known examples of the nerve agents include Sarin, Soman, and VX — the chemical that is believed to have killed the half-brother of North Korean leader Kim Jong Un in 2017.

+Describing the effects of poisoning by one of the materials, the Organisation for the Prohibition of Chemical Weapons says, "Symptoms include sweating, salivation, miosis (pinpoint pupils), paralysis, respiratory failure, seizures and eventually death."

-Doctors in Russia claimed there were no traces of poison in Navalny's blood, but Yarmysh has insisted Navalny was poisoned since last Thursday, when he fell ill during a commercial flight from Siberia to Moscow.
+Doctors in Russia have claimed there were no traces of poison in Navalny's system, saying he was suffering from a blood sugar imbalance.
+But Yarmysh has insisted Navalny was poisoned since last Thursday, when he fell ill during a commercial flight from Siberia to Moscow.
 At the time, Yarmysh noted that the only thing Navalny had consumed was a cup of tea at the airport.

 Navalny's condition rapidly deteriorated during the flight, and his plane made an emergency landing in the city of Omsk, where he spent more than a day in a local hospital.